 Shortness of breath

 To diagnose testicular cancer, your doctor will ask about symptoms.
 They will also perform a physical exam, feeling for swelling or lumps.
 Other tests for testicular cancer include:

 Treatments and research

 Aggressive treatment for testicular cancer

 Testicular cancer is treatable, especially when detected early.
-The doctors at UW Health take an aggressive approach to treatment.

 We offer a range of options, including fertility preservation and clinical trials.
 Standard testicular cancer treatments include: